dailypips/suninf.github.com/_posts/2013-12-31-thread-and-messageloop-in-chrome.md

 title: Chrome - Thread / MessageLoop
 category: chrome
 ---
-*Threads are very useful in application to deal with multi-thread problems, and chrome wrapped a series of excellent classes: base::Thread, MessageLoopForIO, MessageLoopProxy etc.*
+*Threads are very useful in application to deal with multi-thread problems, and chrome wrapped a series of excellent classes: `base::Thread`, MessageLoop and so on.*

 ## MessageLoop
 * A MessageLoop is used to process events for a particular thread.
 There is at most one MessageLoop instance per thread.
 * Events include at a minimum Task instances submitted to PostTask and its variants.
-Depending on the type of message pump used by the MessageLoop other events such as UI messages may be processed.
-On Windows APC calls (as time permits) and signals sent to a registered set of HANDLEs may also be processed.
+Depending on the type of message pump used by the MessageLoop, other events such as UI messages may be processed.
+* On Windows APC calls (as time permits) and signals sent to a registered set of HANDLEs may also be processed.

+NOTE:
-NOTE: MessageLoop has task reentrancy protection.
+MessageLoop has task reentrancy protection.
 This means that if a task is being processed, a second task cannot start until the first task is finished.
 Reentrancy can happen when processing a task, and an inner message pump is created.
 That inner pump then processes native messages which could implicitly start an inner task.
-Inner message pumps are created with dialogs (DialogBox), common dialogs (GetOpenFileName), OLE functions
- (DoDragDrop), printer functions (StartDoc) and *many* others.
+Inner message pumps are created with dialogs (DialogBox), common dialogs (GetOpenFileName), OLE functions (DoDragDrop), printer functions (StartDoc) and *many* others.

 Sample workaround when inner task processing is needed:

     HRESULT hr;
     {
       MessageLoop::ScopedNestableTaskAllower allow(MessageLoop::current());
       hr = DoDragDrop(...); // Implicitly runs a modal message loop.
     }
     // Process |hr| (the result returned by DoDragDrop()).